calder12/seed/src/_packs/components/seed-alert.md

 <div class="c-alert" role="alert">
   <h3>You, Are, A, Toyyy!</h3>
   <p class="c-alert__text">
-    <p>You're not the real thing.
+    You're not the real thing.
 You're an action figure.
-You are a child's play thing!</p>
+You are a child's play thing!
   </p>
 </div>
 {% endexample %}